Equivariant Descriptor Fields: SE(3)-Equivariant Energy-Based Models for End-to-End Visual Robotic Manipulation Learning: Bi-equivariant Energy Based Models on SE(3)

-In this section, we present EDFs and the corresponding $SE(3)$-equivariant energy-based models (EBM).
-EDFs are the equivariant extensions to NDFs \cite{ndf} which are \textit{invariant} descriptors in the context of the representation theory of the Lie group.
-We also reformulate the energy optimization problem of \cite{ndf} into the equivariant distribution learning problem for the end-to-end learning.
-We illustrate our method in Fig. \ref{fig:method}
+In this section, we present EDFs and the corresponding bi-equivariant energy-based models on $SE(3)$.
+We also provide practical implementations for the proposed models.
+We illustrate the overview of our method in Figure \ref{fig:method}.